Reysa Bernson

 Reysa Verhaeghe or Reysa Bernson (September 26, 1904 - 1944) was a French astronomer.
 She founded the Association Astronomique du Nord in 1923.
 She was particularly known for her work popularizing astronomy in France through public demonstrations and the development of planetaria.
+A detailed timeline and the full list of her publications, as well as publications about her, have been made available.

 Early life

 Reysa Bernson was born in Lille September 28, 1904.
 Her parents, Désiré Verhaeghe and Dweira Bernson-Verhaeghe, were both doctors.
 In 1920, her parents separated, though they did not divorce.
 After the separation, Reysa frequently went by her mother's family name, Verhaeghe.
 Her father died when she was 26.

 Education

 Reysa Bernson attended high school at the Lycée Fénelon de Lille.
 In 1921, she obtained her baccalauréat Sciences et Langues and completed her first year of Russian studies at the University of Lille.
 In 1922, she obtained her baccalauréat from the Faculté des Sciences.

 In 1923, she finished her undergraduate degree in Russian studies from the University of Lille.
 In 1924, she finished a degree in science.
 In the following years, she would complete certifications in a number of fields: astronomy, chemistry, and radiotelegraphy.
 In 1927, she earned a teaching certification.
 In 1934, she earned a doctorate in astronomy from the University of Lille.

 Bernson was active in student life at the University of Lille.
 Bernson participated in restarting the student publication Annales de l'Association des Étudiates de Lille.
 In 1926, Bernson was a delegate to the 15th Congrès de l'Union Nationale des Étudiants de France in Poitiers.
 The following year, she became treasurer of the newly-formed Lille student union.
 On April 27 of 1927, she was elected vice-president of the National Student Union, the only woman elected to a cabinet position in the organization.

 In 1928 and from 1931 to 1934, along with her studies, Bernson worked as préparateur, or athletic trainer, at the University of Lille.